matrix-org/pantalaimon/docs/man/pantalaimon.8.md

 is supposed to run as your own user and listen to connections on a non-privileged port.
-A client needs to log in using the standard Matrix HTTP calls to register itself to the daemon, such a registered user is called a pan user and will have it's own sync loop to keep up with the server.
+A client needs to log in using the standard Matrix HTTP calls to register itself to the daemon, such a registered user is called a pan user and will have its own sync loop to keep up with the server.
 Multiple matrix clients can connect and use the same pan user.

 If user interaction is required